 - What to look for in Monitors for Designers and Animators

 Dell is known for making some great quality computer monitors, and this one is no different.
-With a 27” 4K display, very thin bezels, Dell HDR and two USB 3.0 Ports on the left monitor side it’s a great trade-off between price and performance.
+With a 27” HD display, very thin bezels, and USB 3.0 Ports on the bottom of the monitor it’s a great trade-off between price and performance.

 It’s not only one of the most affordable monitors on this list, but one of the best within that category too.
 It also rotates to a vertical mode, which can really come in handy if you’re working on print-format design work.